Tim Razzall, Baron Razzall

-Edward Timothy Razzall, Baron Razzall (born 12 June 1943), is a British Liberal Democrat politician and parliamentarian.
+Edward Timothy Razzall, Baron Razzall (born 12 June 1943), is a British politician and life peer.
+A member of the Liberal Democrats, he has been a member of the House of Lords since 1997.

-Early life
+Education and early life

-He was the son of Humphrey Razzall, a Liberal Party member who stood as Liberal Parliamentary Candidate for Scarborough and Whitby in the 1945 general election.
+Razzall is the son of Humphrey Razzall, a Liberal Party member who stood as the Liberal parliamentary candidate for Scarborough and Whitby in the 1945 general election.

-Razzall attended St Paul's School, London, before going to Worcester College, Oxford, representing the university at cricket in 1964.
+Razzall was privately educated at St Paul's School, London and the University of Oxford where he was an undergraduate student at Worcester College, Oxford and representing the university at cricket in 1964.

 Career

 Razzall qualified as a solicitor in 1969 and worked for Frere Cholmeley (later Frere Cholmeley Bischoff), becoming a partner in 1973, and chief executive in 1990 before leaving in 1995 to set up his own corporate finance business (Argonaut Associates).
 Frere Cholmeley Bischoff encountered financial difficulties and dissolved shortly after his departure, for which some blame was attributed to Razzall.

 In 1974, he was elected as a councillor for Mortlake ward in the London Borough of Richmond upon Thames, which he represented for 24 years.
 During that time, he served as chair of Richmond Council's Policy and Resources Committee for 13 years and as deputy leader 1983–1996.
 He was succeeded in both roles by Serge Lourie.

 In 1986, he became joint-treasurer of the Liberal Party, and then treasurer of the newly merged Liberal Democrats in 1988.
 He was appointed a Commander of the Order of the British Empire (CBE) in the 1993 New Year Honours and created a life peer on 22 October 1997 as Baron Razzall, of Mortlake in the London Borough of Richmond.
 In July 2002, he was the best man at the marriage of Charles Kennedy (the then Leader of the Liberal Democrats) to Sarah Gurling.

 From 2000 to 2006, he was chair of the Liberal Democrats' Campaigns and Communications Committee.
 Along with Lord Rennard, he was responsible for running the Liberal Democrats' election campaigns.
 He stepped down from this post in May 2006, saying he wanted a change and to give his successor a chance to settle into the role before the 2010 general election.

 A former House of Lords Liberal Democrat Spokesman on Trade and Industry and Treasurer of the All Party Parliamentary Intellectual Property Group in Parliament, he now serves on various parliamentary committees.